madanyc/workfront-learn.en/help/manage-work/issues-requests/find-requests.md

 ---
 # Find requests

-Where you find requests can vary, so talk with your internal [!DNL Adobe Workfront] team to find out how you’ll be managing request intake.
+Where you find requests can vary, so talk with your internal [!DNL  ] team to find out how you’ll be managing request intake.
 Some places in [!DNL Workfront] where you can find requests include:

 * **Dashboards:** Many [!DNL Workfront] customers write custom reports that display incoming requests, track requests that have been converted to projects, and more.
 These individual reports are assembled into a dashboard, so everything can be viewed easily and quickly. [!DNL Workfront] recommends this method of request management, as it can be customized to your organization’s needs.
 * **[!UICONTROL Home]:** Requests are labeled as an issue, as that is how the back-end of [!DNL Workfront] handles a request made through a request queue.